rhinstaller/kickstart-tests/containers/runner/README.md

 * BOOT_ISO - name of the installer boot iso from `data/images` to be tested (default is "boot.iso")

 By default, the container runs the [run-kstest](./run-kstest) script.
 To get an interactive shell, append `bash` to the command line.

+**Beware** of the [issue](https://bugzilla.redhat.com/show_bug.cgi?id=1901462#c12) that podman is not able to get access to kvm socket in rootless mode.
+This issue will result in awfully slow execution of the tests.
+In that case please add `--security-opt label=disable`.

 Running tests with cached package downloads
 -------------------------------------------